athol-de/smart_doorbell/README.md

 __getting the receiver ready__

 To determine the receiver's IP it's necessary we start with this one.
-That's easy: open the receiver.ino code in your favorite IDE (e.g. Arduino IDE), connect the receiver ESP to your PC, and flash the firmware.
+That's easy: open the receiver.c code in your favorite IDE (e.g. Arduino IDE), connect the receiver ESP to your PC, and flash the firmware.
 The code plans for 8 LEDs; if you have a longer strip, make sure you adjust the parameter in the code.

 Once it has rebooted, it will look for known WiFi networks (there are none), than it will switch to AP mode.
 You will see a new WiFi named "doorbell_receiver_ABCDEF" (with ABCDEF the hex serial number of your ESP).
 Connect to it, open http://192.168.4.1 with a browser, there choose the WiFi the ESP shall connect to in production, provide the password and confirm.
 The ESP will reboot and connect to that given network.
 (This process is provided by the WiFiManager.h library, not my own work.)
 You will see a short initial animation on the connected LED stripe (in case you managed to connect the LED stripe correctly).